 This chapter is concerned with labor force, employment, labor productivity, occupational injuries, labor disputes and labor unions.
 The manpower resource survey, conducted once a month, and the week containing the fifteenth day of a month is set as the reference week.
 The survey covers all the population of age 15 or over who are engaged in economic activities in Taiwan Area (Kinmen County and Lienchiang County excluded), but excludes those in active military services and in prison.
 Everyone is classified into only one of the following three slots; employment, unemployment, or not in labor force.
 Where a person in employment has more than one job, the job occupying the longest working time in the reference week is counted as his job.
-The survey adopts the two-stage stratified sampling method with the basic administration unit of Tsun or Li as the first stage sampling unit and the household as the second stage sampling unit.
+The survey adopts the stratified two-stage random sampling method with the basic administration unit of Tsun or Li as the first stage sampling unit and the household as the second stage sampling unit.

 In the employees' earnings survey, unless otherwise specified, the number of employees on payroll at the end of a month is collected while earning, working hours and turnover of employees at the end of each month during a year.
 The employees' earnings, working hours, accession and separation are monthly data multiply the number of employees of the month.
 Then calculate the 12-month weighted average.
 The object of this survey are public and private firms and their employees in Taiwan Area (Kinmen County and Lienchiang County excluded), excluding the factories owned by the Ministry of National Defense, consumers cooperatives, workshops of schools, relief institutions and prisons.
 In the survey period, if a surveyed worker has two jobs, these two jobs will both be counted, a way different from that for the manpower resource survey.
-The survey adopts both of the complete investigation approach and the cut-off stratified random sampling approach which uses the Dalenius-Hodges approximate optimum method for stratum division and the Neyman optimum Allocation for allocation of samples in each stratum.
-The survey is conducted in accordance with the 8th revision of Standard Industrial Classification of the Republic of China.
+The survey adopts both of the complete investigation approach and the cut-off stratified random sampling approach which uses the Hodges-Dalenius approximate optimum method for stratum division and the Neyman Allocation for allocation of samples in each stratum.
+The survey is conducted in accordance with the 9th revision of Standard Industrial Classification of the Republic of China.

 Labor force -- It is defined as those civilians who, during the reference week, are 15 years of age or over and who are available to work, including both the employed and the unemployed.
 The employed population comprise all the persons who, during the reference week, work for pay or work for 15 hours or more as unpaid family workers.
 The unemployed population comprise all the persons who, during the reference week, are 15 years of age or over and under the following conditions: (1) jobless, (2) available to work, (3)seeking a job or waiting for results after job seeking.
 Besides, the unemployed population also includes the persons who are waiting to recall or start a new job but not working and paid yet.